Irenity0/venusian/src/content/blog/15-god-complex/index.md

 ---

 **Core Idea**: It's an exaggerated sense of self-worth where a person believes they are omnipotent, morally perfect, or intellectually superior.
 A person with a god complex may act as though they are all-knowing, omnipotent, or morally perfect, often disregarding others' opinions, boundaries, or feelings.
-- It's not an official diagnosis in psychology but rather a term that can align with traits seen in [[narcissistic personality disorder (NPD)]] or similar conditions.
+- It's not an official diagnosis in psychology but rather a term that can align with traits seen in Narcissistic Personality Disorder (NPD) or similar conditions.

 ## Key Traits: